slsa-framework/slsa-github-generator/internal/builders/generic/README.md

 ## Generating Provenance

-`slsa-github-generator` uses a Github Actions reusable workflow to generate the provenance.
+The generic workflow uses a Github Actions reusable workflow to generate the provenance.

 ### Getting Started